 - If you were thinking of taking a trip around the UK and want to include Glasgow as part of that itinerary, we have both a one week itinerary of the UK and a two week itinerary of the UK for you to give you some ideas for what’s possible in those timeframes..

 - Heading further out of the city?
-How about a trip to the Scottish Borders or a tour of some Whisky distilleries?
+How about a trip to the Scottish Borders, a tour of some Whisky distilleries, or a visit to Islay?

 Or, if you want to get further afield, check out our five day Isle of Skye and Highlands itinerary